walnuthq/madara-docs/docs/quickstart/bridge_appchain.md

 * The amount to be bridged.
   * Used value: `345`
   * This denotes 345 weis.
-* An account on L2 to receive the assets.
+* An account on the Appchain to receive the assets.
 TODO will be setup automagically?
   * Used value: `3293945099482077566294620753663887236810230524774221047563633702975851058323`
   * This is the decimal representation of 0x07484e8e3af210b2ead47fa08c96f8d18b616169b350a8b75fe0dc4d2e01d493, which is...TODO
 * Transaction fee for the bridge.